tc-mccarthy/edu/tuts/generating-github-key-osx.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/tc-mccarthy/edu/master/scripts/github-keygen)"
 ```

-2. When the script completes it will output the the public half of the key path.
+2. When the script completes it will output the the public half of the key.
 Copy the string and go to https://github.com/settings/ssh/new.
 Paste the string into the "Key" field.
 The title should be something indicating the computer on which the key was generated.
 (Personal Laptop 2022).
 Hit `add SSH key`

 3. Going forward, you should clone your repos using the `SSH` method (not the `HTTPS` method).
 This cloning method will use your SSH keys to set up a local copy of the repo and any git operations you perform on your computer within that repo going forward will also use your keys.